-- All animals must meet state health regulations listed in this fair book under Wisconsin County, District and State Fairs Animal Health Rules and Regulations. - All cattle must be polled or dehorned/descured prior to exhibiting at the fair.
+- All animals must meet state health regulations listed in this fair book under Animal Health Regulations Fairs and Shows in Wisconsin: 2023 Season. - All cattle must be polled or dehorned prior to exhibiting at the fair.
+Scurs are not attached to the skull with bone and do not pose a safety hazard. - All steers must have been castrated (testicles physically removed) and any banded scrotum must be healed and devoid of testicular tissue.